Miatto-research-group/bolt/README.md

 `bolt` is a \*very fast\* library that allows one to simulate and optimize interferometers at the quantum level.

 ### How can it be that fast?
 `bolt` does its magic by computing only the input-output amplitudes of the interferometer that are needed, rather than computing *all* of the amplitudes up to a given Fock space cutoff.
 Then, it performs the gradient optimization in the Lie algebra of the unitary group, which allows it to update the covariance matrix directly, without worrying about decomposing the interferometer into some arrangement of beam splitters and phase shifters.
+It also (optionally) implements the natural gradient in the Orthogonal group, for an even faster convergence.

 ## How to use